zhubby/archgw/docs/source/concepts/tech_overview/request_lifecycle.rst

 Below we describe the events in the lifecycle of a request passing through an Arch gateway instance.
-We first describe how Arch fits into the request path and then the internal events that take place following the arrival of a request at Arch from downtream clients.
+We first describe how Arch fits into the request path and then the internal events that take place following the arrival of a request at Arch from downstream clients.
 We follow the request until the corresponding dispatch upstream and the response path.

 .. image:: /_static/img/network-topology-ingress-egress.jpg